-Mutual understanding and inter-religious dialogue are important components of the work we do, they consitute important dimensions of a culture of peace.
-Since 2017, several Anytowners have been selected every year by URI North America to travel to the United Nations during World Interfaith Harmony Week.
-Anytowners have engaged in conversations about the connections between the United Nations and local interfaith work and shared the work we do with fellow youth/young adults doing interfaith work in North America.
+For the past 3 years, youth from our program have been selected to travel to the United Nations during World Interfaith Harmony Week.
+Our youth leaders have engaged in conversations about the connections between the United Nations and local interfaith work and shared the work we do with fellow youth/young adults doing interfaith work in North America.

+On April 8th, 2019, Camp Anytown Las Vegas joined Make the Road Nevada and the Nevada Youth Activist Alliance for their inaugural NYAA Youth Activist Lobby Day in Carson City, NV.
 Together, 200 youth activists marched toward Nevada’s state legislative building and met with their elected officials to inform them that they expect serious, bold, and immediate action on issues affecting their community.

 Our Executive Director, Rico Ocampo serves on the URI North America Leaders Council and helps provide strategic direction and implements various programs and initiatives throughout Canada and the United States.